modusoperandi/payday/README.md

 Payday focuses on two main objects, an invoice and a line item, so to use Payday with ActiveRecord you'll want to create your own classes for those objects.
 We include the Payday::Invoiceable and Payday::LineItemable modules to help out with that.

 Thanks to the work of Andrew Nordman, Payday includes a Rails generator that makes it super simple to generate the necessary models and migration for wiring Payday up to your app.
 Run `rails generate payday:setup --help` for more information about using the generator.

-For a bit more fleshed out example, be sure to check out [http://github.com/commondream/payday-example](http://github.com/commondream/payday-example).

 Rendering Payday PDFs To The Web
 ===